 No one knows for sure what the original symbol means.
 Some say it has similar meanings to an ouroboros.
-Others say is represents the cycles of moon and even the cycle of life.
-Indeed, the motif appears in context to a number of spiritual beliefs, from Buddhism to Christianity, Judaism, and Islam.
+Others say it represents the cycles of the moon and even the cycle of life.
+Indeed, the motif appears in context to a number of spiritual beliefs, from Buddhism to Christianity, Judaism, and Islam.19

 Rabbit Meaning in Buddhism

 In some Buddhist stories, Buddha is said to have been a hare in an earlier incarnation.
-He was also have said to travel as a hare in the company of an ape and a fox.
+And apparently he traveled in in the company of an ape and a fox.

 The three rabbits symbol also appears in Buddhism.
 Some say it symbolizes tranquility.
 However, others say it symbolizes samsara, or the wheel of karma, which we spin on lifetime after lifetime until we reach enlightenment.